majkinetor/posh/MM_TFS/README.md

 Configuration
 =============

 Module uses global variable `$tfs` for its configuration.
-The most basic config would be:
+The minimal configuration would be:

     $tfs = @{
         root_url    = 'http://tfs015:8080/tfs'